-Table 2 further suggests that farmer's age, marital status and years of experience in rice cultivation were insignificant and had no effect on NERICA technology adoption.
+Table 3 further suggests that farmer's age, marital status and years of experience in rice cultivation were insignificant and had no effect on NERICA technology adoption.
 This means that older and experienced farmers did not adopt NERICA technology more than the younger and inexperienced farmers.
 This result was as expected because the study postulated that farmers who have more experience may rely on their accumulated experience and may be unwilling to adopt new technologies.
-It confirms [10] position that aged or older farmers tend to be laggards who are sceptical when it comes to adopting new technologies.
+It confirms [10] position that aged or older farmers tend to be laggards who do not easily accept new technologies.
 This finding is true because most of the NERICA farmers were young and productive (below 60 years) but inexperienced.
 This finding contradicts [30] finding that farmers' experience in growing rice has a positive and significant effect on the NERICA yield (adoption) in Uganda.
-Although majority of the farmers were married, marriage was not a necessity for NERICA adoption because the farmers who were married did not adopt NERICA more than those who were not married.
+Although majority of the farmers were married, marriage was not a necessity for NERICA adoption because the married farmers did not adopt NERICA more than those who were not married.